Charlie-George/bioinformatics_resources/README.md

 - [Harvard Introdution to Bioinformatics and Computational Biology by Shirley Liu](https://liulab-dfci.github.io/bioinfo-combio/) - An amazing collection of lectures by Shirley Liu, one of the world leaders in bioinformatics, covering fundamental and key algorithmns in the field in excellent detail.
 - [Harvard X](https://rafalab.github.io/pages/harvardx.html) - open computational biology lectures and resources
 - [Computational Genomics With R](https://compgenomr.github.io/book/)
+- [Canadian Bioinformatics Workshops](https://bioinformatics.ca/workshops/) - Excellent series of short workshops on a wide range of bioooinformatics topics.

 ### Lecture series
 - Broad Institute [Models Inference and Algorithms meeting](https://www.broadinstitute.org/scientific-community/science/mia/models-inference-algorithms)